 To achieve this goal, state-level agencies divide their territory into Air Quality Control Regions (AQCR).
 These control regions are generally congruent with metropolitan areas or with major geographic features that impact air quality (e.g., mountain ranges).

 A full list of the AQCRs in your state can be found at 40 CFR 51.
-What Happens When Clean Air Act Rules Change?

 When EPA revises an existing NAAQS standard (or creates a new one), each US state must revise its SIP to implement whatever changes are needed to:

 a.
 Maintain the new standard in AQCRs that are already in attainment; and/or

 b.
 Improve air quality in AQCRs that are now deemed to be in non-attainment of the new standard.

 The EPA has issued guidance on how it plans to work with State and tribal air agencies to implement the new ozone NAAQS.

-The EPA provides information on all of the ozone NAAQS (1997, 2008, and 2015) and how they were developed and implemented here
+The EPA provides information on all of the ozone NAAQS (1997, 2008, and 2015) and how they were developed and implemented here.

-.
 What New Ozone Rules Mean for You

 Ultimately, for industry, a revised ozone NAAQS means that both major and minor sources of ozone, in both attainment and non-attainment areas, can expect the ACQRs to impose new obligations, either through New Source Review (NSR) processes for construction and major maintenance or through Title V operating permits.